| | |

 #5.
 Manuka Honey for Immune System

 When it comes to taste, manuka honey is definitely the most attractive natural antibiotic source.
-It has been known to kill off a number of deadly pathogens such as MRSA and other dangerous bacteria.
+It has been known to kill off many deadly pathogens, such as MRSA and other dangerous bacteria.

 1. http://pubs.acs.org/subscribe/archive/mdd/v05/i04/html/04news4.html